johnny-w-j/stockcards_io/README.md

 [Instructions on how to set up and run the project locally]

-1. Frontend: Install the dependencies and run 'npm build'
+1. Frontend: Install the dependencies and run 'npm run build'
 2. Backend: Build the docker image and run it in a container
 3. Setup a local MongoDB
+4. construct a .env that includes a QuickFS api key, and MongoDB server address (with credentials)